 CAPA – Corrective action Preventive action

 The purpose of corrective and preventive action is to collect and inspect information, identify and examine the product or potential quality problems, then take suitable and effective corrective/preventive action.

-It’s a process of improvement taken to eliminate causes of possible malfunction, problem or another unwanted situation.
-It’s also a process which auditor expects from companies to follow.
+It’s a process of improvement taken to eliminate causes of possible malfunction, problems, or other unwanted situations.
+It’s also a process that auditor expects companies to follow.

-It applies to manufacturers of medical devices and obligates them to include CAPA in their Quality Management System (QMS).
+It applies to manufacturers of medical devices and obligates them to include CAPA in their Quality Management Systems (QMS).

 Besides its compulsory requirement, CAPA helps companies to enhance their quality system to reduce risks and avoid potential problems in the future.

-There are 5 steps which are practical guidance for successful follow up:
+There are 5 steps that are practical guidance for successful follow-up:

 IDENTIFICATION - defining the possible or real problem, nonconformity, or incident, and describing the situation as it currently exists.

 There are a few key questions to start with while deciding what problems need to be resolved.